Athabasca University's Faculty of Humanities & Social Sciences offers two credentials addressing human resources and labour relations:

 The BHRLR degree is recognized as meeting the degree requirements for the Canadian Certified Human Resources Professional (CHRP) designation.
 Students already holding the CHRP designation may also receive up to 6 credits towards their degree.

-Graduates of both programs typically find employment as industrial relations officers and managers, human resource managers and trainers, human resource development professionals in government and industry as well as trade union officers and staff.
-These programs should also be of interest to those who simply want to better understand and participate in industrial relations and human resource matters in their own workplaces.
+Graduates of both programs typically find employment as labour relations officers and managers, human resource managers and trainers, human resource development professionals in government and industry as well as trade union officers and staff.
+These programs should also be of interest to those who simply want to better understand and participate in labour relations and human resource matters in their own workplaces.

 Faculty of Humanities & Social Sciences